 To combat money laundering, governments and regulatory authorities worldwide have established stringent AML laws and regulations.
 Financial institutions are legally obliged to implement robust AML programs to prevent their services from being used for illegal activities.
 These programs involve a series of policies, procedures, and controls designed to identify, monitor, and report suspicious transactions.

-The Role of AML Banking
+The role of AML banking

 AML banking is an integral part of the broader AML framework.
 It involves financial institutions, such as banks, credit unions, and other entities that provide financial services, adhering to strict AML regulations.
 The primary objectives of AML banking are: